 Pretrial Services shall not make any other exceptions without a court order.
-If a court determines that the defendant should be permitted to leave the residence beyond the three standard exceptions, the court must specifically articulate in the release order the precise parameters of those allowances, including: times permitted outside the home; purpose of those leave allowances; and addresses of the locations to which the defendant is permitted to travel.
-Pretrial Services shall demand clarification if this information is missing from the pretrial release order, the Home Detention Screening Form, or the Electronic Monitoring Screening Form attached to this Directive.
+If a court determines that the defendant should be permitted to leave the residence beyond the three standard exceptions, the court must specifically articulate in the release order the precise parameters of those allowances, including: times permitted outside the home, purpose of the permitted leaving, and addresses of the locations to which the defendant is permitted to travel.
+Pretrial Services shall request clarification if those details are missing from the pretrial release order, the Home Detention Screening Form, or the Electronic Monitoring Screening Form.

-Prior to ordering any type of home detention, courts must ensure that defendants satisfy certain minimum requirements.
-Most significant is the need for the defendant to have a valid residence at which the defendant is permitted to reside during the pendency of the criminal matter.
-While judges will exercise discretion in determining the appropriateness of the defendant's proffered residence, for a prospective home detention defendant at a minimum the residence must be available and accessible without interruption 24 hours per day/7 days per week.
+Prior to ordering any type of home detention, the court must ensure that the defendant meets certain minimum requirements.
+Most significant is that the defendant have a valid residence at which defendant is permitted to reside during the pendency of the criminal matter.
+While judges will necessarily exercise discretion in determining the appropriateness of the defendant's proffered residence, for a prospective home detention defendant the residence at a minimum must be available and accessible without interruption 24 hours per day/7 days per week.
 Additionally, the residence must be stable.
-If the court is satisfied the residence requirement was met, the address must be recorded and provided to Pretrial Services.
-Pretrial Services is not responsible for determining whether the address or residence is valid.
-Rather, the court must determine whether the address is appropriate in accordance with this Directive in the presence of the parties and using, depending on which is relevant, either the attached Home Detention Screening Form or the Electronic Monitoring Screening Form.
+If the court is satisfied that the residence requirement has been met, the address must be recorded by the court and provided to Pretrial Services.
+It is not the responsibility of Pretrial Services to determine whether the address or residence is valid.
+Rather, the court must determine whether the address is appropriate in accordance with this Directive in the presence of the parties and using either the attached Home Detention Screening Form or the Electronic Monitoring Screening Form.

 Not every defendant will be able to satisfy the residence requirement for home detention (e.g., homeless defendants or defendants in temporary housing).
-Those defendants unable to provide a reliable residence, shall not be ordered to home detention.
-These defendants should
+Those defendants unable to provide a reliable residence shall not be ordered to home detention.
+These defendants should instead be placed on PML 3 with appropriate conditions that can successfully be monitored based on their circumstances.